-WSRMP members to remain in the Pool for a minimum of three years and must give notice three years before terminating participation.
-The WSRMP interlocal agreement is renewed automatically each year after the initial three-year period.
-After termination, the member remains responsible for their share of contributions for any unresolved, unreported, and in-process claims for the period they were a signatory to the interlocal agreement.
+Members contract to remain in WSRMP for a minimum of three years and must give notice three years before terminating participation.
+The Account Agreement is renewed automatically each year after the initial three-year period.
+Even after termination, a member is still responsible for their share of contributions to WSRMP for any unresolved, unreported, and in-process claims for the period in which they were a signatory to the Account Agreement.

-WSRMP is governed by a board of directors, which is comprised of one designated representative from each participating member.
-A sixteen-member executive committee is responsible for conducting the business affairs of WSRMP.
+WSRMP is fully funded by its member participants and is governed by a board of directors that consists of one designated representative from each participating member.
+An executive board is elected at the annual meeting and is responsible for overseeing the business affairs of WSRMP.
 Financial statements and disclosures for WSRMP can be obtained from the following address: https://wsrmp.com/public-documents/, or at PO Box 88710, Tukwila, WA, 98138.